NicolasAndresTomas/sit323-737-2024-t1-prac6c/README.md

-Getting Started:

-Start the server by running the following command in your terminal, "node server.js"

-API Endpoints:
+# Kubernetes Deployment:

+## To deploy this application on a Kubernetes cluster, use the provided deployment.yaml and service.yaml files
+kubectl apply -f deployment.yaml kubectl apply -f service.yaml

+## After applying the deployment and service, verify the application is running and accessible:
+kubectl get pods
+kubectl get service my-microservice

+## You can then access the application via the external IP provided by the Kubernetes service, or use port-forwarding for local testing:
+kubectl port-forward service/my-microservice 8080:80

+## Now you can access the application at http://localhost:8080

-The Calculator Microservice offers several arithmetic operations.
+# The Calculator Microservice offers several arithmetic operations.
 Use the following endpoints to perform calculations:

 Addition (/add):
 - Description: Adds two numbers.